Robert S. Parker

 and subsequently was an associate and then partner in the law firm of

 Temkin & Miller before joining the predecessor of McIntyre Tate LLP in 1992.

-Rob has represented individuals and businesses in complex civil litigation
+Rob has represented individuals and

-in the Rhode Island Superior and Family Courts as well as other state
+civil litigation in the Rhode Island Superior and Family Courts as well as other state

 and federal courts and on appeal before the Rhode Island Supreme Court